When you can't speak...

 Who should wear a medical alert bracelet?

-• Alzheimer's, dementia, autism, impaired memory
+• Alzheimer's, dementia, autism, impaired memory, special needs

 • Allergies: antibiotics, contrast dye, morphine, insect stings, medications, latex, foods, peanuts, shellfish